-(2) Employed Part-Time Head(s) of households with part-time employment prior to implementation of the activity is 0.
+(2) Employed Part-Time Head(s) of work-able households with part-time employment prior to implementation of the activity is 0.
 Expected head(s) of households with part-time employment after implementation of the activity is 22.
-Actual head(s) of households with part-time employment in FY 2018 is 9 (29%).
+Actual head(s) of households with part-time employment is 4.
 No, the benchmark for this metric has not yet been achieved.
-Percentage of total workable households with parttime employment prior to implementation of activity is 0%.
+Percentage of total workable households with part-time employment prior to implementation of activity is 0%.
 Expected percentage of total work-able households with part-time employment after implementation of the activity is 11%.
-Actual percentage of total work-able households with part-time employment in FY 2018 is 27% (7).
+Actual percentage of total work-able households with part-time employment is 21%.
 Yes, the outcome meets and exceeds the benchmark for this metric.
-(3) Enrolled in an Educational Program Head(s) of households enrolled in an educational program prior to implementation of the activity is 0.
+(3) Enrolled in an Educational Program Head(s) of work-able households enrolled in an educational program prior to implementation of the activity is 0.
 Expected head(s) of households enrolled in an educational program after implementation of the activity is 9.
-Actual head(s) of households enrolled in an educational program in FY 2018 is 7 (23%).
+Actual head(s) of work-able households enrolled in an educational program is 3.
 No, the outcome does not meet the benchmark for this metric.
 Percentage of total workable enrolled in an educational program prior to implementation of activity is 0%.
 Expected percentage of total work-able households enrolled in an educational program after implementation of the activity is 5%.
-Actual percentage of total work-able households enrolled in an educational program in FY 2018 is 19% (5).
+Actual percentage of total work-able households enrolled in an educational program is 16%.
 Yes, the outcome meets and exceeds the benchmark for this metric.
-(4) Enrolled in Job Training Program Head(s) of households enrolled in job training program prior to implementation of the activity is 0.
+(4) Enrolled in Job Training Program Head(s) of work-able households enrolled in job training program prior to implementation of the activity is 0.
 Expected head(s) of households enrolled in job training program after implementation of the activity is 3.
-Actual head(s) of households enrolled in job training program in FY 2018 is 1 (3%).
+Actual head(s) of work-able households enrolled in job training program is 0.
 No, the outcome does not meet the benchmark for this metric.
 Percentage of total workable enrolled in job training program prior to implementation of activity is 0%.
 Expected percentage of total work-able households enrolled in job training program after implementation of the activity is 4%.
-Actual percentage of total work-able enrolled in job training program in FY 2018 is 4% (1).
+Actual percentage of total work-able households enrolled in job training program is 0%.
 Yes, the outcome meets the benchmark for this metric.